M2-TE/spvrc/README.md

-# spvrc
+## spvrc

-The SPIR-V Resource Compiler
+A simple SPIR-V Resource Compiler

 ## Description
 Simple CMake project that translates GLSL shaders into SPIR-V shader bytecode using glslangValidator and embeds them into a library to link against.